Skip to content

 HWG (h-w-g.com): German manufacturer of bearings and mechanical components for industrial machinery and automation.
 Acros Components (acros-components.com): Distributor and supplier of electronic components and related logistics/technical support.

-On May 26, 2026, the lamashtu Ransomware Group added German industrial manufacturer H-W-G and electronics distributor Acros Sport to its public leak site, confirming that internal files had been exfiltrated from both companies during a ransomware attack.
+On May 26, 2026, the lamashtu Ransomware Group added German industrial manufacturer H-W-G and electronics distributor Acros Sport to its public leak site, claiming that internal files had been exfiltrated from both companies during a ransomware attack.

 Public reporting indicates that H-W-G (h-w-g.com), a manufacturer of bearings and mechanical components for industrial machinery and automation, and Acros Components (acros-components.com), a supplier of electronic components with logistics and technical support services, were listed on the lamashtu leak site.
 The group claims to have stolen internal files, though the exact volume and specific types of data remain unclear from available reporting.
 No customer records or consumer personal information have been explicitly described in the initial posting.
 The listing appeared on May 26, 2026, and follows the groups’ standard pattern of publishing proof of compromise after encryption and exfiltration.